- Enter a field expected to add 119,000+ jobs

 How Much Can I Make as an Executive Assistant?

-With Career Step, you'll have the knowledge and skills to maximize your job opportunities and earning potential through certification.
-With training in either Microsoft Office 2010 or 2007, you'll be prepared to earn the Microsoft Office Specialist Master credential, proving your skills and experience to employers.
+With Career Step, you'll gain the knowledge and skills to become a successful executive or administrative assistant and maximize your job opportunities and earning potential through certification.
+With training in Microsoft Office 2016, you'll be prepared to earn the Microsoft Office Specialist Master credential, proving your skills and experience to employers.

 Read Michelle Spoden's story »